Derrickdong/ContactKeeper/README.md

 ### `npm run dev`
 Run the application

-You have to install concurrently (You could use 'npm install -g concurrently' to install it globally) And then type 'npm run dev' to start the application.
+You have to install concurrently (You could use 'npm install' to install all dependencies we need) And then type 'npm run dev' to start the application in your terminal.

 ### `npm start`